vikrant8871/RAG-Work/README.md

-# RAG Statistic based model
+# RAG Statistics based model

 A minimal Retrieval-Augmented Generation (RAG) project demonstrating how to index local documents, create embeddings, persist a vector store, and answer questions using an LLM with retrieved context.